 Through their work, student storytellers have the opportunity to build a multimedia portfolio; gain exposure to an audience of thousands; and work on a creative, supportive, and fast-paced team.

 Applications will be judged on the following criteria:

-- Demonstration of excellent technical skills combined with the ability to identify and craft a strong narrative
+- Demonstration of technical skills (writing/journalism, video production, audio production, photography, illustration/animation, or other forms of digital storytelling) and/or the ability to identify and craft a strong narrative

-- Attention to accuracy, organizational details, and deadlines
+- Manages commitments gracefully with attention to accuracy, details, and deadlines

 Graduate students are welcome to apply.